drym-org/symex.el/README.rst

     <img src="https://user-images.githubusercontent.com/401668/59328521-6db96280-8ca1-11e9-8b32-24574a0af676.png" alt="Screenshot" title="Screenshot" style="cursor:default;"/>
   </p>

 ..
-[1] As long as, from a theoretical perspective, the intended traversal can be accomplished using a `finite automaton <https://en.wikipedia.org/wiki/Deterministic_finite_automaton>`_.
-More complex traversals can be implemented (such as "leap branch"), but not as easily.
-Symex may be made Turing-complete at some point in the future, if there is interest in a feature that cannot be implemented in the DSL in its current form.
+[1] As long as, from a theoretical perspective, the intended traversal can be accomplished using a `pushdown automaton <https://en.wikipedia.org/wiki/Pushdown_automaton>`_.
+That is, Symex is more expressive than regular expressions but less expressive than Lisp itself.

 Installation
 ============